 - Risk characterization and analysis

-A risk narrative is the starting point for any healthy assessment and is simply a way to identify and depict a specific risk.
-It includes a description of the four generic risk assessment types: categorizing hazard, consequences, likelihood and final risk.
+A risk narrative is the starting point for any healthy assessment.
+The risk narrative is simply a way to identify and depict a specific risk.
+It includes a description of the four generic risk assessment types:

 Methods for Analysis